About the D.I.

 Community Nutrition Rotation

-During the fall semester on Mondays, the interns complete three graduate courses:
+During the fall semester, the interns complete three graduate courses:

 - NS 6250 Community Nutrition in Action: Theory to Practice (3 cr)

 - NS 6350 Introduction to Community Nutrition Research; and (3 cr)

 - NS 5550 Leadership in Dietetics (2 cr)